zhukaihan/Ultra-Simple-Browser/README.md

 * **Images.xcassets** Only contains icons.
 * **PNG Images** The images actually uses in app.
 * **Core Data model** It is what it is.
-* let's talk about swift files from the most important to the least important.
 * **ViewController.swift** It is the heart of the App.
 It is about 1300 lines long(Horrible code design.
 I know).
 It mostly interacts with UI.
 It is the one and the only one linked to the storyboard, although there is nothing in the storyboard
 * **toolBarItems.swift** It only configs the backButton and the forwardButton.
 I just to want to make the code shorter.
 BUT, it is the most basic feature in a browser: go back and go forward.
 * **URLTextField.swift** It is the URL text field.
 It acts as a host title bar when it is not the first responser.